Duns # 607290574

 Scripts, Secret Shopper and Training

 A few years ago I had a prospective customer tell me that they did not need the services that Tooty provides because they had the best customer service he had ever witnessed.
 He added in that the customer service department was well-run, sales were up and their customer satisfaction scores were all above average.
 The conversation reminded me of a scene from the movie Elf where Will Ferrell burst into a coffee shop shouting congratulations because he saw a sign outside that stated, “World’s Best Cup of Coffee”.
 He took the sign at face value and thought the claim was true.
+The expression on the faces of both customers and employees revealed the truth.
+The only one who thought they served the world’s best cup of coffee was the coffee shop owner.

 Read More and Comment